10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 • Food colouring

-1. Shape the clay or use a large plastic egg as your volcano.
+1. Shape the clay or use a plastic egg as a volcano.

 What You’ll Need: